phcayres/laravel-api/readme.md

 ## Getting Started
 This package contain a CRUD RESTful api for the customer table.

-Use the JSON structure below to send customer informations to POST and PUT HTTP methods.
+Use the JSON structure bellow to send customer informations to POST and PUT HTTP methods.
 ```sh
 {
   "email": "teste2@teste.com.br",